-Someone Like Me

-ART COMPETITION

-Win fantastic prizes to the value of over €1,000 for your school!

-Prizes will be awarded to:

-- # 1 Junior Winner Per County

-- 1 Senior Winner Per County

-- 1 Overall National Winner

-chosen per county?
-DEADLINE for entries:

-November 10th 2023

-Údarás Náisiúnta Míchur
+Someone Like Me ART COMPETITION Win fantastic prizes to the value of over €1,000 for your school Prizes will be awarded to: 1 Junior Winner Per County 1 Senior Winner Per County 1 Overall Junior National Winner 1 Overall Senior National Winner Did you know there are TWO WINNERS chosen per county?
+Deadline for entries: November 15th 2024 for me Visit our website SomeoneLikeMeCo ore information, additiona ctivities and the new Pare mpetition.ie al lesson plans, Early Entry Competition!
+Send your entries to us by October 25th 2024 to be in with a chance of winning a Hamper full of fantastic Art Supplies for your class!

-National Disability Authority
+Údarás Náisiúnta Míchumais National Disability Authority